Quick Summary of Double Crowns

 While double crowns themselves do not cause hair loss, the unique growth pattern can sometimes create the appearance of thinning hair or bald spots, especially if hair loss occurs in other areas of the scalp.
 This can be particularly concerning for individuals who are already predisposed to conditions such as:

 - Androgenetic Alopecia: Androgenetic alopecia is a common form of hair loss that affects both men and women.
-It is characterised by a gradual thinning of hair, often starting at the temples or crown.
+It is characterised by gradual hair thinning, often starting at the temples or crown.
 For individuals with a double crown, this pattern can exacerbate the appearance of hair loss, as the naturally occurring whorls may make thinning areas more noticeable5.

 - Telogen Effluvium: Telogen effluvium is a condition where hair enters the resting phase prematurely and falls out.
 This condition is often triggered by stress, hormonal changes, or nutritional deficiencies and can cause diffuse thinning across the scalp, making a double crown more prominent6.